Skip to Main Content

 A good list of sources can be found on the music subject guide (digital scores and websites sections)

-• I teach privately.
+I teach privately.
 Is it ok for me to photocopy sheet music for my students to use?
+No, as this is commercial use.
+Please seek permission from the copyright owner.

 Need Help with Copyright?